HairyDuck/ring-live-view-reconnector/README.md

 # Ring Live View Reconnector

-A Chrome extension that automatically reconnects your Ring camera's Live View when it disconnects, ensuring continuous monitoring of your Ring cameras.
+A browser extension that automatically reconnects your Ring camera's Live View when it disconnects, ensuring continuous monitoring of your Ring cameras.

 ## Features